wp-plugins/wp-conversion-boxes/README.txt

 == Changelog ==

+= 2.2 =
+* Released 20th September, 2014
+* Images were not getting saved in boxes with image.
+Now fixed.
+* Added labels "Optins" and "Clicks" under the Conversions in the list of boxes table for better understanding.
+* Box Container Settings were not updating earlier in Box Customizer.
+Now fixed.
+* Box creation process now seemless.
+Added an easy step-by-step process to create the box.
+* Popup on the Box Settings page to give option to publish the box.

 = 2.1.1 =
 * Released on 12th September, 2014
 * VERY IMPORTANT BUG FIX - Update now if Call-to-Action Boxes are not getting saved and shows an alert.